 The Religious Freedom Coalition has committed to partner with orphanages in Nigeria to provide a safe, healthy environment to show the love of Jesus to these children.
 In the past several years, the Religious Freedom Coalition has provided a new water system to one of these orphanages which included a new well, flushable toilets, and a water tower.
 Recently, we provided funds to rent the land and purchase the seeds and tools necessary for a fully functioning farm.
 It has been a tremendous blessing for the children to help provide their own food and learn lessons of self-responsibility.
 The first harvest was ten bags of Irish potatoes, a blessing to the diet of the children.

-For the rest of 2019, the Religious Freedom Coalition’s Heart for the Persecuted Church has committed to providing every child with protein for all three meals every day.
+The Religious Freedom Coalition’s Heart for the Persecuted Church has committed to providing every child with protein for all three meals every day.
 Previously, the children were receiving only gruel and only two eggs a week for protein.